 OLLA has an on-going water quality monitoring program, notably phosphorous and nitrogen content and dissolved oxygen at least 3 to 5 times during the year at a number of test sites.
 The location of the major OLLA test sites on Otter Lake are shown in Figure 1.
 Sites 05A, 05B and 06 represent the locations with the greatest water depth.

 RVCA also has an on-going water quality monitoring program and has sampling sites on Otter Lake.
-The Table in Figure 2 shows the mapping of OLLA and RVCA sampling sites and the sampling schedule.

-Figure 1: Otter Lake Water Monitoring Test Sites
+Figure 2: Otter Lake Water Sampling Sites (OLLA & RVCA)